Internet-Hyena/hhh-transcript/game/chapters/1/chapter1.md

 <p class="davepetasprite">DAVEPETASPRITE (neutral): you know what they say theres purrppets and then theres pawppet33rs</p>
 <p class="davepetasprite">DAVEPETASPRITE: and both mew selves rather be on the yarn strings</p>
-<p class="davepetasprite">DAVEPETASPRITE: so alot of my thoughts on how to come back from all your bullshit begins and ends at \"i simply would not have done that in the first place\"</p>
+<p class="davepetasprite">DAVEPETASPRITE: so alot of my thoughts on how to come back from all your bullshit begins and ends at "i simply would not have done that in the first place"</p>

 <p class="davepetasprite">DAVEPETASPRITE (pokerface): no judgment of course</p>